redhat-developer/kam/docs/journey/day1/README.md

 ## Private Repository

-In case a [private repository](https://argoproj.github.io/argo-cd/user-guide/private-repositories) is used enhance the generated `config/argocd/argocd.yaml` with the secret information how to connect to the git repos.
+In case a [private repository](https://argoproj.github.io/argo-cd/user-guide/private-repositories) is used enhance the operator generated ArgoCD instance with the secret information how to connect to the git repos.
 For example, this could be as follows:

 ```yaml